Nets that Protect Against Drones

 In this recent piece by New Eastern Europe magazine, the Kurakhove police rescue team—long supported by Assist Ukraine—shares its experience working under the constant threat of FPV drone attacks.
 The article also explores protective measures against FPVs, including radio-jamming devices and drone detectors.

-Relentless Fighting Continues – Critical Supplies Needed
+Relentless Fighting Continues – Vital Supplies Needed

-Relentless Fighting Continues – Critical Supplies Needed
+Relentless Fighting Continues – Vital Supplies Needed

 Relentless Fighting Continues...